Te-k/100-days-of-code/log.md

 ### Day 14: January 30th

 **Today's progress:** Started to play again with Twitter, but it appears that you need a database if you wanna store this, so started to play with mongo engine, and then you also need a cool cli, so I started to look for sub command tools...
 Never ending quest and I have an ugly partially working code.
 Will do better tomorrow

+### Day 15: January 31th

+**Today's progress:** Continued to work on Twitter stuff.
+I have tosolve this issue with plugins before anything else, and I think that I have find a cool idea.
+We'll see if it works tomorrow.
+Oh also, I finally published [pyregripper](https://github.com/Te-k/pyregripper) (which acknowledge the fact that I won't work on it anymore likely).